lvyuemeng/scoop-cn/README.md

 ### Features:

 - The buckets of repo：`main extras versions nirsoft sysinternals php nerd-fonts nonportable java games`.
-You are welcome to pull request for more buckets needing proxy.
+You are welcome to pull request for more buckets needing mirrors.
 - Updated per 4 hours.

 ## Installation

 ### Prerequisite

-[PowerShell](https://learn.microsoft.com/en-us/powershell/) Should be `>= 5.1`, which should be normal for every windows user.
-Otherwise you have to install [PowerShell Core](https://github.com/PowerShell/PowerShell).
+[PowerShell](https://learn.microsoft.com/en-us/powershell/) Should be `>= 5.1`, which should be common for every windows user.
+Otherwise you have to refer [PowerShell Installation Tutorial](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.5).

 ```powershell
 $PSVersionTable.PSVersion.Major >= 5.1
 ```

-Second, you should have ability to change the `ExecutionPolicy` to execute scripts.
+Second, you should change the `ExecutionPolicy` to execute scripts.

 ```powershell
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser